Chun-Cheng-Chang/CSE-163-project/README.md

     3. Enter the team name which the player you searched belong to.
     4. Enter the season you want to search.

-### Q2: predicting playerrs' salary based on their personal information.
+### Q2: predicting players' salary based on their personal information.
     1. Press enter.

 ### Q3: predicting each team's winning rate based on players data.